Charli XCX And Carly Rae Jepsen's Orbits Align On 'Backseat'

 Still waiting on that "hot girl band," though.
 One can hope.

-POP 2 is out now via Asylum Records.
+POP 2 is out now via Atlantic Records.
 You can stream the mixtape below, featuring contributions by MØ, CupcakKe Caroline Polachek (formerly of Chairlift), Tove Lo, Alma and more.